A Complete Guide to InfoFi: Kaito, Polymarket, Cookie3, Galxe

 What is InfoFi?

 InfoFi is about transforming knowledge, data, or research into something people can earn from.
-For example, it allows users to get rewarded for sharing meaningful interactions and insights or making accurate predictions.
+For example, it allows users to get rewards for sharing meaningful content and insights or making accurate predictions.

 The InfoFi sector can be divided into sub-categories based on user behavior and value flow.